 A presenter can share presentations, specific applications, or an entire desktop.
 The presenter controls the annotation tools.
 From a security standpoint, the presenter can grant and revoke remote control over the shared applications and desktop to individual attendees.

 A panelist is primarily responsible for helping the host and presenter keep the event running smoothly.
 Any number of attendees can be panelists.
-The host may ask panelists to serve as subject matter experts, viewing and answering attendee questions in a Q and A session; respond to public and private chat messages; annotate shared content; or manage polls as the polling coordinator.
+The host may ask panelists to serve as subject matter experts, viewing and answering attendee questions in a Q&A session; respond to public and private chat messages; annotate shared content; or manage polls as the polling coordinator.

-Cisco Webex has granular site administration capabilities to effectively align your Cisco Webex site with your business needs.
-This section describes the main security-related features.
-For further information on all security features, please refer to the Cisco Webex site administration guide here.
+Webex has granular site administration capabilities to effectively align your Webex site with your business needs.
+This section describes the main administrative security-related features.

-You can integrate your identity management technology with Cisco Webex to allow single sign-on and give you full control over account management and access policies.
-When your accounts are kept in Cisco Webex, a number of site administration capabilities allow you to manage accounts according to your needs.
+You can integrate your identity management technology with Webex to allow Single Sign-On (SSO) with your IdP, and giving you full control over account management and access policies.
+When your accounts are kept in Webex, a number of site administration capabilities allow you to manage accounts according to your needs.

 The site administrator can carry out the following actions: